Why PHAs Use RAD and Section 18

 • Year-15 exit planning in the investor documents

-RAD and Section 18 Counsel at Snow LLP
+RAD Conversion and Section 18 Counsel at Snow LLP

-Snow LLP advises developers, sponsors, and public housing authorities on RAD conversions, Section 18 dispositions, and RAD/Section 18 blend transactions — including the LIHTC financing structures used to fund rehabilitation and new construction in connection with those conversions.
-The practice handles the legal workstreams associated with the ownership entity, the ground lease, the HUD and RAD documentation, the financing stack, and the LIHTC investor documents, and coordinates with HUD counsel, bond counsel, agency lenders, and public agency participants as each transaction requires.
+The firm advises developers, sponsors, and public housing authorities on RAD conversions, Section 18 dispositions, and RAD/Section 18 blend transactions — including the LIHTC financing structures used to fund rehabilitation and new construction in connection with those conversions.
+This practice handles the legal workstreams associated with the ownership entity, the ground lease, the HUD and RAD documentation, the financing stack, and the LIHTC investor documents, and coordinates with HUD counsel, bond counsel, agency lenders, and public agency participants as each transaction requires.

 Contact Snow LLP